snolde/dart_flight/README.md

 Credits
 --------
-My work on this project is kindly supported by [i-edit Inc.]{i-edit.ca}.
+My work on this project is kindly supported by [i-edit Inc.]{http://i-edit.ca/}.

 Introduction